rui314/mold/docs/mold.md

   kept in an output file's dependency list even with `--as-needed`.

 * `--repro`:
-  Archive input files as a tar file.
+  Archive input files as well as a text file containing command line options as a tar file so that you can run `mold` with the exact same inputs again.
+  This is useful to report a bug with a reproducer.
+The output filename is `path/to/output.tar` where `path/to/output` is an output filename specified by `-o`.

 * `--reverse-sections`:
   Reverses the order of input sections before assigning them the offsets in